mosteo/btrfs-status/README.md

 Sure, this is my subjective interpretation; I may be wrong or unfairly critical, refer to btrfs experts if in doubt.

 ## The main gotcha with btrfs
-Since the [official recommendation](https://btrfs.wiki.kernel.org/index.php/Main_Page#Stability_status) is to use the most recent kernel possible, be ready to be friendly [scolded](https://mail-archive.com/linux-btrfs@vger.kernel.org/msg61252.html) when you report a problem while not using it.
+Since the [official recommendation](https://btrfs.wiki.kernel.org/index.php/Main_Page#Stability_status) is to use the "most modern kernel possible", be ready to be friendly [scolded](https://mail-archive.com/linux-btrfs@vger.kernel.org/msg61252.html) when you report a problem while not using it.
 That's fine, I can understand why developers say so and too why users may not able to follow the recommendation.
 However, that's not the problem, but that when you obey and use the bleeding edge kernels, you better be ready to find new bugs and possibly have to compile patched kernels.

 So there you have it.
 Run "old" kernels with known bugs or recent ones with unknown ones.
 And that is my main gripe with btrfs at present.